Do you or your team want to learn how to build a design system for Figma from scratch?

 The Figmaster is divided into modules.
 The individual license contains four modules:

-The team license contains one extra module Team license bonus (that will be available on June 30).
+The team license contains one extra module Team license bonus.

 In the first module, we'll create design tokens and convert them into Figma Styles.
 We'll prepare the icon library for the entire system.
 We'll also set up some spacing rules that we'll follow in the next modules.